 - long-term activities and hobbies

-Also, as a general rule, the parent who does not have custody of the children has these rights:
+A general rule, the parent who does not have custody of the children also has these rights:

 - see report cards